British Cave Research Association: Library

 The British Caving Library (BCL) is a national research and reference library based in the Peak District, owned by BCRA and staffed part-time by a librarian.
 It mostly comprises published and archived material collected by BCRA and its predecessor organisations, with a minority of the items on long-term loan from clubs and individuals.
 The library function with the financial assistance of the British Caving Association, through which the library is able to offer its services to all cavers and to all those interested in cave science and related topics.

 The library comprises a reference section and an archive section of older material.
 The reference section includes a large collection of books and journals on caving topics from Britain and abroad, which is frequently updated by donations and by journal exchanges with many caving clubs worldwide.
 Following an agreement with the National Geoscience Data Centre at the British Geological Survey (BGS), the archive material specifically relating to BCRA and its predecessor organisations was moved, in 2009, to BGS for safe-keeping in controlled storage conditions.

+Some archive material has been digitised and made publicly available on the BCRA Online Archive.
+It includes the material referred to above, Cave Rescue Organisation archive material, and personal collections dating back to the 1930s.

 For further information see the British Caving Library website, which includes an on-line catalogue of the collection, and an on-line audio archive.